 Q: Why do people use drugs and alcohol?

-A: Drugs and alcohol make people feel good temporarily, but they really are just an escape.
+A: Drugs and alcohol make people feel good temporarily, but they are really just an escape.
 After the good feelings fade, they are left with the same unpleasant feelings they tried to escape, along with the horrible withdrawal effects and long-term damage to the brain and body.

 Q: Why do people continue using drugs or alcohol if it isn’t good for them/ if they feel the negative effects?